Concert: Festivals

 Concerts involving a greater number of artists, especially those that last for multiple days, are known as festivals.
 Unlike other concerts, which typically remain in a single genre of music or work of a particular artist, festivals often cover a broad scope of music and arts.
 Due to their size, festivals are almost exclusively held outdoors.
 New platforms for festivals are becoming increasingly popular such as Jam Cruise, which is a festival held on a cruise ship, as well as Mayan Holidaze, which is a destination festival held in Tulum.

 Tour

-A concert tour is a series of concerts by an artist or group of artists in different cities, countries or locations.
-Often concert tours are named, to differentiate different tours by the same artist and associate a specific tour with a particular album or product (for example Ariana Grande: Sweetener World Tour, BTS: Love Yourself World Tour, Michael Jackson: Dangerous World Tour).
-Especially in the popular music world, such tours can become large-scale enterprises that last for several months or even years, are seen by hundreds of thousands or millions of people, and bring in millions of dollars (or the equivalent) in ticket revenues.
+A concert tour is a series of concerts by an artist or group of artists in different cities, countries, or locations.
+Often concert tours are named, to differentiate different tours by the same artist and associate a specific tour with a particular album or product.
+Especially in the popular music world, such tours can become large-scale enterprises that last for several months or even years, are seen by hundreds of thousands or millions of people, and bring in millions of dollars, or the equivalent, in ticket revenues.

 Residency

-A concert residency or musical residency is a series of live music concerts similar to a concert tour, but only performed at one location.